ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 ### Differences with JsonLogic implementations

-CertLogic is a subset of JsonLogic, but with custom operations that are specific to the domain of DCC added - currently: `plusTime`, and `extractFromUCVI`.
+CertLogic is a subset of JsonLogic, but with custom operations that are specific to the domain of DCC added - currently: `plusTime`, and `extractFromUVCI`.
 Implementors of the DCC validator using a JsonLogic implementation instead of a CertLogic implementation need to provide these custom operations to JsonLogic as well - see the [first paragraph of this document](../../documentation/implementations.md).